Frequently Asked Questions about the UltraHeat Brand of Products for RV Holding Tanks and Drainage systems.

 Before You Buy Your RV - Consider these questions!

 Are Electric Holding Tank Heaters standard equipment?

 Most RV Manufacturer's in North America still offer UltraHeat systems as either standard equipment or a stand-alone option.
 Some offer them as a part of a Four-Season package upgrade option.
 Many European Manufacturers of leisure vehicles also offer UltraHeat, or similarly branded as "TankBlanket™" in some Euro Markets.
 Before you purchase your New RV or Leisure Vehicle, ask your dealer if the holding tanks have either of these anti-icing brands as O.E.M. standard equipment or in an upgrade option.

-Even RVs that have OEM installed UltraHeat Holding Tank Heaters may still require additional heat panels in order to completely protect their system during cold weather use.
-To reduce costs in a competitive market, almost all RV OEMs overlook protecting the below floor fresh water supply lines and drain pipes that are located between the holding tanks and gate valves even though these areas will generally freeze first and render your systems unusable.
-By offering “Heated Tanks” using UltraHeat products, the OEM is supplying the end user with the best “basic” system on the market, which can be further improved upon depending on individual needs and usage.
+Even if you RV has an OEM installed UltraHeat Holding Tank Heaters, you may still require additional heat panels in order to completely protect their system during cold weather use.
+To reduce costs in a competitive market, almost all RV OEMs install what is called a “Basic System”, overlooking to protect the below floor fresh water supply lines and drain pipes.
+These areas are storing fluids in much lower volume than the holding tanks and will generally freeze first, rendering your systems unusable.
+By offering “Heated Tanks” using UltraHeat products, the OEM is supplying the end user with the best “basic” system on the market, which then can be further improved upon depending on individual needs and usage.
 For this reason, we always recommend to familiarize yourself with your unit’s design and consider how you plan on using your RV.
-Where needed, add additional heat pads and other modifications to insure the desired performance in the cold weather conditions you plan on using your RV.
+Where needed, add additional heat pads and other modifications to insure the desired performance in the cold weather conditions based on how you plan on using your RV.

 Can I use this RV year round (summer, spring, fall & winter)?